PydginPigeon/bitt3rsteel_supporters/README.md

 3) Rename the extention from .rename to .mod

+4) replace line 10 in bitt3rsteel-supporters-mod.mod to the correct folder path

-4) Relaunch HOI4 and add mod to a playlist in the launcher.
+5) Relaunch HOI4 and add mod to a playlist in the launcher.